hishizuka/pizero_bikecomputer/doc/software_installation.md

 ## Run on Wayland / X Window

-If you use Raspberry Pi OS with desktop, starting on X Window (or using VNC) at first would be better.
+If you use Raspberry Pi OS with desktop, starting on X Window at first would be better.

 ```
 $ python3 pizero_bikecomputer.py
 ```

-If you use MIP Reflective color LCD module, SHARP Memory Display or E-Ink displays, run with [`QT_QPA_PLATFORM=offscreen`](#mip-reflective-color-lcd-module-sharp-memory-display-or-e-ink-displays)
+For legacy MIP / SHARP / E-ink displays in console mode, use `QT_QPA_PLATFORM=offscreen`.
+If you use the newer `sharp-drm` driver, use `QT_QPA_PLATFORM=linuxfb:fb=/dev/fb1`.

+If your Qt build includes the VNC platform plugin, `QT_QPA_PLATFORM=vnc` can still be used for temporary remote debugging, but it is not a primary workflow for this project.

 ### PiTFT